ascendia-network/token-bridge/bridge-evm/docs/src/contracts/interface/IBridge.sol/interface.IBridge.md

 Send tokens to another chain

 *This function should be called by the user who wants to send tokens to another chain.
-It transfers the tokens to the contract, and validates fee amount that was sent and emits a `TokensLocked` event.
+It transfers the tokens to the contract, and validates fee amount that was sent and emits a `TokenLocked` event.
 The function should be payable to receive the fee in native currency.*